 - 2360 Survey of Exceptionality.
 (3-0) Course provides for the examination of types, characteristics, and causes of various exceptionalities; identifies federal laws as they relate to various populations; and serves as an introduction to the education of exceptional students in the home, school, and community. - 3338 Educating Students with Emotional/Behavioral Disorders.
 (3-0) This course addresses topics associated with teaching students with emotional/behavioral disorders.
 Content includes an overview of definitions and characteristics, etiological factors, assessment for diagnosis and intervention planning, treatment options, including methods and materials for effective instruction, collaborative interagency services, and current issues.
 Prerequisites or Co-requisites: SPED 2360, 3390. - 3390 Assessing Students with Disabilities.
-(3-0) The course provides information about formal and informal assessment for the identification of cognitive aptitude, academic achievement, social, emotional, and motor development, as well as the implications of these results for instruction or remediation. - 4310 Selected Topics in Special Education.
+(3-0) The course provides information about formal and informal assessment for the identification of cognitive aptitude, academic

+- achievement, social, emotional, and motor development, as well as the implications of these results for instruction or remediation.
+Prerequisite: 2.50 Texas State GPA. - 4310 Selected Topics in Special Education.
 (3-0) In-depth study of selected topics of current interest in special education.
 Work done on an independent study basis with faculty member and available only with permission of department.
-Prerequisite: 2.5 Texas State GPA. - 4344 Educating Students with Mild Disabilities.
+Prerequisite: 2.50 Texas State GPA. - 4344 Educating Students with Mild Disabilities.
 (3-0) Course provides information about modifications for students with mild disabilities.
 Characteristics of special education categories discussed with primary emphasis on learning disabilities.
 Role of classroom management and classroom teacher's role with students with mild disabilities addressed.
-Methods for individualizing instruction under a variety of classroom conditions presented. - 4345 Teaching Language Arts to Students with Disabilities.
+Methods for individualizing instruction under a variety of classroom conditions presented.
+Prerequisite: 2.50 Texas State GPA. - 4345 Teaching Language Arts to Students with Disabilities.
 (3-0) Course provides effective, research-based instruction for struggling readers, including basic literacy and adaptations to facilitate students' access to the general education curriculum.
-Basic literacy content will be presented, including information about phonological awareness, word study and spelling, fluency, comprehension, and writing across content areas. - 4374 Classroom and Behavior Management Strategies for Students with Disabilities.
+Basic literacy content will be presented, including information about phonological awareness, word study and spelling, fluency, comprehension, and writing across content areas.
+Prerequisites: SPED 2360, 3390; 2.50 Texas State GPA. - 4374 Classroom and Behavior Management Strategies for Students with Disabilities.
 (3-0) Effective strategies for classroom management.
 Topics include: common management problems, evaluation of classroom management approaches, strategies for preventing behavior problems, teaching new behaviors, increasing desired group and individual behaviors, and positive strategies for reducing inappropriate group and individual behaviors.
-Prerequisites: SPED 2360, 3390, 4344. - 4381 Educating Students with Mental Retardation and Other Severe Disabilities.
+Prerequisite: 2.50 Texas State GPA. - 4381 Educating Students with Mental Retardation and Other Severe Disabilities.
 (3-0) This course provides an overview of student characteristics and appropriate instructional techniques pertaining to individuals with mental retardation and other severe disabilities.
 Techniques will include specialized assessment and instructional strategies, functional curriculum development, transition planning, positive behavior supports, medical management, physical management, and assistive technologies.
-Prerequisites: SPED 2360, 3390. - 4389 Special Education Practicum.
+Prerequisites: SPED 2360, 3390; 2.50 Texas State GPA. - 4389 Special Education Practicum.
 (0-20) This course provides opportunities for students to design and apply assessment, planning, and instructional strategies.
 Students may be required to instruct in one or more content areas including academic, life, social, prevocational or vocational and/or communication skills.
-Prerequisites: SPED 2360, 3390, and three of the following: SPED 3388, 4344, 4345, or 4381.
+Prerequisites: SPED 2360, 3390; SPED 4345 or 4374.